Heku-I/G_83_DATA1200/README.md

 your page is but a minor part of the assessment, this is the text that we are certain to read.
 (Grammar not important.)

-4. Topical information page: Technology and society (with external links):
-Write – or re-use a short text you have previously written – (anywhere from 300 to 1000 words) about technology and society.
+4. Topical information page: Technology and society (with external links) Write – or re-use a short text you have previously written – (anywhere from 300 to 1000 words) about technology and society.
 You are allowed to reuse text from "DATA1100 Technology and Society for Programmers"